mubaris/motivate/README.md

 ### Windows

-* Make sure you have Python3 on your path.
+* Make sure you have Python 3x on your path.
 * Clone the repository `git clone https://github.com/mubaris/motivate.git`.
 * Add the path to your local clone to your system path.
 * Run `py -3 motivate.py` from the command prompt.